SCA

 At all levels of SCA, members make decisions by what is called "group conscience."
 That is, any member can raise an issue and the issue is discussed and voted on by the other members.
 Meeting formats are decided on and revised through the group conscience process.

 3. Something to stimulate discussion, such as a reading that explains one of the Twelve Steps, a reading from a recovery-oriented meditation book, or a recovering member who shares "what it was like, what happened, and what it is like now."
-If a member speaks, that portion of the meeting is often called "qualifying" or "giving a long share."
+If a member speaks, that portion of the meeting is often called "qualifying," "leading," or "giving a long share."

 5. At some point, the meeting will pause to pass a basket for donations, which support rent for the meeting room, other meeting expenses, and the work of the local Intergroup and ISO.
 During that time, members may make SCA-related announcements.
 Sometimes, periods of recovery will be honored.
 Some meetings give "chips" or "tokens" to newcomers and for 30, 60, 90 days, 6 months, 9 months, and one or more years of adherence to one's sexual recovery plan.

-6. To end the meeting, there is typically one or more additional readings, such as "The Promises" (beginning at the last paragraph on page 83 of the book, Alcoholics Anonymous, and concluding two paragraphs later).
-Most SCA meetings conclude with SCA's "Closing Statement."
+6. To end the meeting, there is typically one or more additional readings, such as the Serenity Prayer.
+The "Closing Statement." is to be read at each meeting.

 Open and Closed Meetings

 Many areas make distinctions between "open" and "closed" meetings.
 An "open" meeting is typically defined as allowing non-SCA members to attend and/or participate, while a "closed" meeting allows attendance and participation only by SCA members or those who think they might qualify for membership.
 Remember, the Third Tradition states that, "The only requirement for membership is a desire to stop having compulsive sex," so if you think you might meet that requirement you are welcome to attend a closed meeting.
-Occasionally, a meeting might be restricted to individuals who make a specific commitment to attend the meeting.
-An example of such a meeting might be what is called a "committed step study," where members of the meeting agree to a specific schedule when they will meet, as well as to specific assignments for each meeting.
-If attendance restrictions exist, they should be clearly posted on the area's meeting list.
-Some meetings may also have special focuses, such as on recovery issues encountered by lesbians and gay men, or on recovery in committed relationships, or on the tool of dating.
-The special focus of the meeting should be indicated in the area's meeting list.
-Some meetings have newcomers (or "beginners") as a special focus; these meetings often emphasize how to get started in recovery and provide resources for doing so that are not present at other meetings.